 Even though it was early in the day, it was crowded.
 The shelves were sparsely stocked.
 The checkout lines were long.
 Oh boy, here we go...

+"Will someone please send down the rear lift?"
 The voice on the page was sharp, impatient.
 "Someone asked for kosher chickens, and I need to get them upstairs."

 I wheeled my little cart through the produce section until my path was blocked by a large shopping cart left in the middle of the narrow aisle.
 The driver of the cart was picking through the bin of brussel sprouts.
 I wanted brussel sprouts too, but after watching those stubby fingers pinch every sprout in the bin, I thought better of it.
-I also thought an "excuse me" would
+I also thought an "excuse me" would clear the way, but no, all I got was a shrug.
+I went back down the other aisle, toward the bulk items.

 Another voice on a page, this one alarmed: "A boy in a brown sweater has lost his mother.
 He is running past the cheese, and he is distraught."